9 Great Polish Gifts for Christmas 2016

 Wojciech Zamecznik: Photo-Graphics

-This dual-language catalogue was originally conceived as an accompaniment to a retrospective exhibition devoted to Wojciech Zamecznik at the Zachęta National Gallery of Art in Warsaw.
+This bilingual catalogue was originally conceived as an accompaniment to a retrospective exhibition devoted to Wojciech Zamecznik at the Zachęta National Gallery of Art in Warsaw.
 A prominent artist of the Polish Poster School, characterised by much artistic freedom, Zamecznik thrived from the 1950s to the 1970s.

 The album Wojciech Zamecznik: Photo-graphics includes many quality images of works from Zamecznik’s diverse oeuvre: photographs, posters, book covers, magazine designs.
 It also features texts describing his life and the cultural context of his activity.
 This tasteful publication won the Photography Catalogue of the Year award at the Paris Photo 2016 fair.
 Visit Zachęta's publications section.